robocomp/robocomp/README.md

     cd ..
     git annex get .

-It will take a little while to download all necessary textures.
+It will take a little while to download all necessary textures...

 Go now again to *robocomp* root directory and type:

     cd tools/rcinnermodelsimulator